Tim Graham: Integrity Group Fitness

 How to build a business community

 Fitness centres traditionally are positioned as ‘clubs’ with ‘memberships’.
-However, this is more of a marketing term than a sincere effort to build connection.
+However, this is more of a marketing term than a sincere effort to build connections.
 Tim shares his thoughts about his efforts in building a tight-knit community.

 The challenge of building a fitness habit and the connection to a loyal customer base

-Like all businesses, the key to success for fitness centres is to have people achieve results and fulfill their goals.
+Like all businesses, the key to success for fitness centres is to have people achieve results and fulfil their goals.
 Tim shares his approach around balancing ‘force’ and ‘flow’ to avoid exercise burnout and ensure his customers stick around long enough to achieve their fitness objectives.